tboie/universal_phreak_generator/README.md

 - 10x10
 - tesselated reaction is constant result of only outward gliders
 - tiles spaced at varying distances result in groups of gliders outwards in corners (wavepacket?)
-- what if gliders were moving at 1 per generation?

 <img width="197" alt="outwards-glider" src="https://github.com/tboie/universal_phreak_generator/assets/26150152/89e14d7c-4641-4f31-9c03-da77ead1585d">